p-programming-language/plang/README.md

 ## Tools
 - pint
     - The P interpreter CLI
-- prepl
+- repl
     - A read-eval-print loop to run P interactively inside of your terminal
 - ast-viewer
-    - This is an interactive terminal where you can inspect the AST of a provided source code node-by-node
+    - This is an interactive terminal where you can inspect the AST or bound AST of a provided source code node-by-node

 ### Developer only tools
 - test